Datamance/open_government/README.md

 ## How does the proposed system work?

 The rules are simple.
 To become a *citizen*, you pay a monthly fee (your taxes) ranging anywhere from $1-50.
 You can create one *proposal* at a time; this proposal can enact a _policy_, _program_, or _venture_.
-A proposal can encompass anything from police force funding
+As such, a citizen can vote on anything from police force funding to adding or repealing a law.

 You get three *votes* a month.
 Your votes determine where your taxes go.
 If you don’t distribute any of your three votes, a percentage of that month’s payments can go to the maintainer of the platform; with the remainder distributed either 1) equally across all proposals for that month or 2) according to voting defaults set in your profile.